Sajid-Khan-dev/workindia/README.md

     FOREIGN KEY (booking_id) REFERENCES bookings(id) ON DELETE CASCADE );
 ```
+**booking_details**: Stores details for each booking, including seat number and booking status (booked/available).

+---

 ## Step 2: Backend Setup

 1. Navigate to the backend directory in your terminal: